 The Freedom of Information Act (FOI) 2000, the Environmental Information Regulations (EIR) 2004 and the Data Protection Act (DPA) 1998 work together within BODC.
-For the purposes of meeting these pieces of legislation, the UK's Natural Environment Research Council (NERC) and its component organisations, of which BODC is one, are regarded as public authorities.
+In terms of compliance with this legislation, the UK Natural Environment Research Council (NERC) and its component organisations, of which BODC is one, are regarded as public authorities.

 How BODC deals with requests